jungsoft/rajska/README.md

 - ScopeAuthorization: scopes Absinthe's queries

-- QueryPermitter: validates if user can perform queries and mutations
+- QueryAuthorization: validates if user can perform queries and mutations

 Documentation can be found at [https://hexdocs.pm/rajska/](https://hexdocs.pm/rajska).